odrevet/yt-dlp-kivy/readme.md

 User interface for youtube-dl using the Kivy framework

-For the moment, this is just a '''Proof Of Concept''' version, expect malfunctions (see Usage)
+For the moment, this is just a '''Proof Of Concept''' version (see Usage)

-# Why

-To use youtube-dl with a graphical interface on devices supported by KiVy (for example android)

 # Usage